 The new representation (\ref{Pfull}-\ref{Hprime}) can be treated by saddle point methods in direct parallel to our previous treatment of (\ref{eq:prho_new}-\ref{eq:Ham}).
 The saddle point configuration for $\pmb\phi$ is exactly the same as in section~\ref{saddlep} and is still defined by the saddle point equation (\ref{eq:self_con}).
 All the remaining fields in (\ref{Hprime}) vanish in the saddle point configuration.
 As a result, the different fields involved completely decouple from each other in the expansion of (\ref{Hprime}) up to quadratic order in the fields about the saddle point: \beq H' =H(\pmb{\phi}_0)+\frac12\sum_{ij}M_{ij}\tilde\phi_i\tilde\phi_j-\frac{c}{N}\sum_{i<j}[(\chi_i-\chi_j)^2+(\theta_i-\theta_j)(\eta_i-\eta_j)], \eeq where the first two terms are defined by (\ref{H0}) and (\ref{eq:Hess}).
 Since the quadratic forms of $\pmb\chi$, $\pmb\theta$ and $\pmb\eta$ in the above expression decouple from the quadratic form of $\tilde{\pmb\phi}$, and are furthermore $\xi$-independent, the leading order saddle point estimate remains completely identical to section~\ref{saddle}.
 Thus, our neglect of the $\sqrt{\pdet{L}}$ factor in the derivations of section~\ref{saddle} is {\it a posteriori} justified.

-At the same time, the different fields involved no longer decouple if one expands (\ref{Hprime}) beyond the quadratic order in the fields, and thus extra corrections at order $1/\kk$ will be produced by the additional fields in (\ref{Hprime}) that capture the fluctuations of $\sqrt{\pdet{L}}$.
-We provide an analysis of these corrections in the Appendix, though they do not play a significant practical role in the considerations of this paper.
+At the same time, the different fields involved no longer decouple if one expands (\ref{Hprime}) beyond the quadratic order in the fields, and thus extra corrections at higher orders in $1/\kk$ will be produced by the additional fields in (\ref{Hprime}) that capture the fluctuations of $\sqrt{\pdet{L}}$.
+We provide an analysis of these corrections in Appendix~\ref{app:sublead}, though they do not play a significant practical role in the considerations of this paper.